 Games could mean representing the school teams in their wide-ranging fixtures, or could be for recreational purposes and to stay healthy.
 Options include:

-Students will be encouraged to undertake at least two hours of voluntary work per week to give something back to the school and the wider community.
+Students will be encouraged to undertake at least one hour of voluntary work per week to give something back to the school and the wider community.

 The Team Project strand will reinforce the independent learning habits which the school espouses and will provide a further bridge to university study.
 Activities such as Young Enterprise, Engineering Society, Law Society and Drama productions could be used to meet this goal.